alexj-lee/brainformr/docs/index.md

 zero_attn: True
 ```

-& we can use hydra to directly instantiate this model by specifiying the object class, here `brainformr.model.CellTransformer`.
+& we can use hydra to directly instantiate this model (which we specify using the `_target_` attribute) by specifiying the object class, here `brainformr.model.CellTransformer`.
 What this looks like in context is in following snippet:

 ```
 cfg_path = 'config.yaml'
-cfg = OmegaConf.load(cfg_path)
+cfg = OmegaConf.load(cfg_path) # same as above snippet
 model = hydra.utils.instantiate(cfg.model)

 # model will have 500 gene output decoder depth of 4, etc. and will be an instance of class `CellTransformer`